DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/WorkloadManagement/architecture.rst

 ---------

 Optimizer
   optimizers for jobs submission and scheduling.
+The 4 executors that are run are: InputData, JobPath, JobSanity, JobScheduling.

-All these services are necessary for the WMS.
-Each of them should be installed using the :ref:`system administrator console <system-admin-console>`.
+The optimizer executors are necessary for the WMS.
+They should be installed using the :ref:`system administrator console <system-admin-console>` and they can also be duplicated.